-- Banks have started to partner with FinTechs to provide value-added services that increase customer engagement across the value chain.

-Notice of Declaration of the Alexander of the Alexand - National Bank of Ras-Al-Khaimah, also known as RAKBANK, has launched a new digital platform (SMEsouk) to support small and medium-sized businesses (SMEs).
+- Banks have started to partner with FinTechs to provide value-added services that increase customer engagement across the value chain. - National Bank of Ras-Al-Khaimah, also known as RAKBANK, has launched a new digital platform (SMEsouk) to support small and medium-sized businesses (SMEs).
 The platform aims to provide a comprehensive suite of non-banking value-added services such as accounting, insurance, licensing, etc. from complimentary industries.44

 43 SME Banking Club, "Building of the ecosystem for SME customers: Roundtable in Prague," December 9, 2019.
 44 RAKBANK, "RAKBANK launches a much awaited digital community platform for SMEs in the UAE called 'SMEsouk'," June 11, 2019.